 Four green lights indicate that the booster is operating correctly across all signal bands; blinking or solid orange or red lights indicate oscillation or overpower status.
 (The user manuals for the Home 4G and Connect 4G explain how to interpret the lights.)

 The Home 4G and Connect 4G both connect to their outside antennas with F connectors (the same kind used by cable TV and satellite TV systems).

 The Connect 4G also uses an F connector to run to its inside antenna, while the Home 4G uses a smaller SMA connector.

 The Home 4G kit includes two 30-foot lengths of white RG6 coax cable to connect the booster to the outside antenna.
 You may use just one length of cable, or connect the two lengths using the included barrel connector to create a 60-foot length.

-The Connect 4G kit has one 30-foot length and two 15-foot lengths of white RG6 coax cable, one to connect the booster to the outside and inside antennas.
+The Connect 4G kit has one 30-foot length and two 15-foot lengths of white RG6 coax cable to connect the booster to the outside and inside antennas.
 The different lengths give you more cable setup options than the Home 4G kit.

-Both kits also come with an 8-inch flat coax cable that can be run under a window to the outside antenna, if you don’t want to drill holes to run cable outside.
+Both kits also come with a 10-inch flat coax cable that can be run under a window to the outside antenna, if you don’t want to drill holes to run cable outside.